radiantlogic-v8/documentation-new/documentation/logging-and-troubleshooting-guide/04-zookeeper.md

 ---
-title: Logging and Troubleshooting Guide
+title: Logging and Troubleshooting
-description: Logging and Troubleshooting Guide
+description: Logging and Troubleshooting
 ---

-# Chapter 4: ZooKeeper
+# ZooKeeper

 The log location for ZooKeeper is: <RLI_HOME>\logs\zookeeper.
 Zookeeper.log contains internal server details regarding the operations performed by Zookeeper.
 The max file size is 100MB and this is configurable in <RLI_HOME>/config/logging/log4j2-zookeeper-server.json.